ivfreire/ivfreire/README.md

 <img src="images/atom.png" width="150px" align="right" title="Atom"/>

-I am a 20 years-old tech enthusiast and a hacker wannabe from São Paulo, Brazil.
-Currently, I am a Physics undergrad student at the [University of São Paulo](https://www5.usp.br/) and an undergraduate researcher at the [Institute of Astronomy at USP](https://www.iag.usp.br/).
-I also volunteer at the [Hackerspace IFUSP](https://www2.if.usp.br/~hackersp), an open-source lab and extension project on campus.
+I am a 20 years-old tech enthusiast from São Paulo, Brazil.
+Currently I am a Physics undergraduate student at the [University of São Paulo](https://www5.usp.br/) and an undergraduate researcher at the [Institute of Astronomy at USP](https://www.iag.usp.br/).
+I also volunteer at [Hackerspace IFUSP](https://www2.if.usp.br/~hackersp), an open-source lab and extension project on campus.

-I hope you find anything interesting or useful to you here.
-Feel free to contact me if needed.

 <!--
 ### Favourite technologies